Harry0403/Contrastive-Disentanglement-Learning-for-Empathetic-Dialogue-Generation/README.md

 ```

 ## Sampleing
-Make sure to run the evluation first can create the directory what you want
+Make sure to run the evluation first \\
+you can create the directory what you want\\
 then you can run the file ```example.ipynb```